Saigon District 1 Photo Walk

 Stop-by-Stop Itinerary

-Step inside the grand French colonial post office, designed by Gustave Eiffel's firm.
-The soaring arched ceiling, mosaic maps of colonial-era Cochinchina, and vintage phone booths create a time-capsule atmosphere.
+Head inside the grand French colonial post office — skip the crowded exterior and focus on the interior.
+The soaring arched ceiling, hand-painted mosaic maps of colonial-era Cochinchina, and vintage phone booths create a time-capsule atmosphere.
 Letter writers still work at wooden desks near the entrance.

-- Shoot: Interior arches with natural light, vintage phone booths, letter writers at work, hand-painted mosaic maps
+- Shoot: Interior arches and mosaic maps (skip the crowded exterior), vintage phone booths, letter writers at desks

 Arrive at Saigon's most recognisable landmark — the iconic clock tower entrance of Ben Thanh Market.
 Inside, vendors arrange vivid produce displays, stack spices into colour pyramids, and prepare for the morning rush.
 The surrounding streets buzz with motorbike traffic.